 - a. view the account balance

 - b. schedule automatic payments

 - c. receive low-balance e-mail reminders

 - d. view a report of daily spending and cafeteria purchases

-• Peanut Allergies
+• Peanut Allergies/Peanut-Free School

-Parents/Guardians must notify the school principal of any allergy or other medical condition their child has and request the appropriate forms for completion.
+Parents/Guardians should notify the school principal of any allergy or other medical condition their child has and request the appropriate forms for completion.